enviz/cosine_similarity_project/README.md

 Input: Two sentences

-Output: Similarity between two sentences using cosine similarity measure
+Output: Similarity between two sentences using one hot encoding and cosine similarity measure

 Comments and markdown cells are included in the notebook.